-To protect skin and eyes from ultraviolet (UV) damage, wear a hat that protects the face, back of the neck, eyes and ears.
+To protect skin and eyes from ultraviolet (UV) radiation damage, wear a hat that protects the face, back of the neck, eyes and ears.

-Broad-brimmed, bucket or legionnaire hats offer the best protection from UV radiation.
+Broad-brim, bucket or legionnaire hats offer the best protection from UV radiation.
 Baseball or peaked caps and sun visors are not recommended, as these styles do not protect the ears, cheeks or neck.

-For best protection during the daily sun protection times (when the UV level is 3 or higher) use all five SunSmart steps:
+For best protection during the daily sun protection times (when the UV is 3 and above) use all five SunSmart steps: